St. James, North Carolina: 2010 census

+Income and poverty

 For the period 2008–2012, the estimated median annual income for a household in the town was $82,476, and the median income for a family was $83,750.
 Male full-time workers had a median income of $46,094 versus $50,833 for females.
 The per capita income for the town was $67,796.
 1.2% of the population and 0.9% of families were below the poverty line.

 Government

 Saint James's council–manager form of government has 5 elected councilors.
 Councilors are elected for four-year staggered terms.
 The mayor and mayor pro tem are appointed by the town council.
 The town's attorney and manager serve at the pleasure of the council.
 All the other staff report to the town manager and manage the town's day-to-day business.

-The town is led by Mayor Jean Toner, elected in 2019.
-The other council members are: Dave DeLong (2021), Jim Board (2021), Lynn Dutney (2019) and David Morgan (2021).
+The town is led by Mayor Jean Toner, elected in 2023.
+The other council members are: Jim Board (2025), Lynn Dutney (2023), Bill Lewis (2025), and Dennis Barclay (2025).

 In the North Carolina House of Representatives, St. James is represented by Charlie Miller (District 19).
 In the North Carolina Senate, St. James is represented by Bill Rabon (District 8).
 In the United States House of Representatives St. James is represented by David Rouzer (NC-7).